Unleash Adventure: Why Thick Wheel Bikes Dominate Trails!

 The Science of Superior Traction

 Physics explains why thick wheels dominate: the larger surface area distributes weight more evenly, reducing ground pressure by up to 60% compared to standard MTB tires.
 This allows riders to maintain control at lower tire pressures (8-15 PSI) without risking pinch flats.
-Bodywel's proprietary tread patterns further enhance this effect with self-cleaning knobs that maintain consistent grip.
+Proprietary tread patterns further enhance this effect with self-cleaning knobs that maintain consistent grip.

 Engineering Advantages of Thick Wheels